Also known as: Fetal scalp blood, Scalp pH testing or Fetal blood testing - scalp

 What Abnormal Results Mean

-A fetal scalp blood pH level less than 7.20 is considered abnormal.
+A fetal scalp blood pH level of less than 7.20 is considered abnormal.

-Fetal scalp pH testing may need to be repeated a few times during a complicated labor to continue to check on the baby.
+Fetal scalp pH testing may need to be repeated a few times during a complicated labor to keep checking on the baby.

 Risks include the following: